DANS-KNAW/dans-datastation-architecture/docs/data-vault-storage-root.md

 The process is as follows:

 1. Retrieve the OCFL-object with all its versions by URN:NBN.
-2. Determine the `dataset.major-version`, `dataset.minor-version` and `dataset.export-number` for each object version.
+2. Determine the `dataset-version` property for each object version.
-3. If there are multiple candidates for a version, choose the one with the highest `dataset.export-number` (unless there are specific reasons to use an older export).
+3. If there are multiple candidates for a version, choose the one with the highest OCFL version number, unless there is a specific reason to use an older export.
 4. Retrieve the DVE from the content of each object version.
-The packaging format then determines how to extract the files and their dataset-relative filepath.
+The packaging format then determines how to extract the files and their dataset-relative filepaths.

 [bag]: {{ bagit_specs }}
 [Oxford Common File Layout]: {{ ocfl_url }}